osu-cass/eec-walkthrough-react/README.md

 npm run build
 ```

-Now you will use screen so that you can close the terminal without killing your process.
+Now you can run a script to start the web application and close the terminal without killing your process.
 ```
-screen
-npm start
+/data/walkthrough/start-wt.sh
 ```
-Hold CTRL + A, and press D to exit your screen.

-Now you can close your terminal and the web application should be running your newest version.
+Lastly you can close your terminal and the web application should be running your newest version.

 ## Learn More